Read full details of our safeguarding policy

 - Publicising information about child protection and good practice to children, parents, staff, and agencies who use our services

 - Appointing a board level safeguarding lead.
-This is Dame Rachel de Souza
+These are Cynthia Hall and Nell Leyshon.

-We will keep our policy and practice up to date by reviewing it regularly.
+We will keep our policy and practice up to date by reviewing it annually.

 Signed: Ian Dixon | Chief Finance & Operations Officer | (Safeguarding lead)